Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 Once the petals of horse chestnut flowers fall away later in the month they reveal tiny green conkers.
 Initially erect like the flower spikes but destined to start drooping in June, many fall off before becoming ripe in the autumn.

 Elm seeds fall during the month, often alerting you to the presence of the tree which otherwise is rather inconspicuous in the landscape: the timing of this seems to be very variable, however.
 The ones you see are nearly always wych elms, which is actually our native species; one clue to identification is the sharply tapering point to their leaves.
-English elms, which once dominated the landscape but were in fact an introduced species, are generally now only present as hedgerow shrubs.
+English elms, which once dominated the countryside but were in fact an introduced species, are generally now only present as hedgerow shrubs.

 The new seed balls of London plane, formed from the female flowers, are still brown and quite small at the start of the month: during May they get slowly bigger and turn more greenish, though they have not achieved full size by the end of the month.
 (All this is hard to see as they are high up and hidden among the foliage.)
 Last year's brown seed balls are also often still on the tree and sometimes they choose May to fall and disperse their seed, making a mess on city pavements - but timing for this is very variable.